thistleknot/Capstone-577/readme.txt

 		eventually reduced to ("V7118, "V7202") (after holdout analysis)

 		so...
 I can derive a regression equation at the holdout analysis juncture, and then see if it holds when I derive a newdataset of the population and derive it's new coefficient terms fitting a model.
 See if it's terms fit within the range predicted at the holdout analysis level.
 At these junctures, the datasets are aggregated independently (different sampling due to inclusion of different factors, i.e. na drops records based on what columns are included)

+		Feature extractor will extract features that should display in random samples as significant.

 Category Flags
 	Y's (0)